future caps learn to play presented by world wide technology

 If you successfully registered your children for the same session, then yes.
 All participants will be on the ice at the same time.
 Coaches may split the class into groups for drills throughout the program.

-No, within the first few weeks of class, you will get an e-mail with your USA Hockey number, so do not register your child yourself for USA Hockey.
+No!
+During your session, you will get an e-mail with your USA Hockey number, so do not register your child yourself for USA Hockey.
 USA Hockey is the governing body of ice hockey in the United States.

 Please make sure to let your Coach know that you will not be attending a certain class.
+There no make up classes.

 The Washington Capitals encourage all Future Caps participants to continue playing hockey!
 Talk to your Coach or Rink Director for the best next step program after Future Caps graduation.